Setup

 Japanese-English dictionaries

-We are going to use three dictionaries here.
+We are going to use two dictionaries here.
 The first one is a normal Japanese-English dictionary that has different forms, synonyms and antonyms as well as example sentences.
-The second one has examples for different meanings of the word as well as example sentences.
-The third one has Japanese names.
+The second one has Japanese names.

 Jitendex or JMdict (examples)